jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/labinfo/labinfo.rst

 Network Addressing
 ------------------

-The following table lists VLANS, IP Addresses and Credentials for all
+The following table lists VLANS, IP Addresses, and Credentials for all
 components:

 .. list-table:: Lab Components